SnigdhaRoy/Notebook/content/posts/intro-to-physics/intro-to-physics.md

 II.
 Find relationships between those fundamental measured quantities (e.g., Newton’s Laws, conservation of energy, special relativity).
 These patterns and correlations are expressed using words, equations, graphs, charts, diagrams, models, and any other means that allow us to express a relationship in a way that we as humans can better understand and use.
 Math makes things simpler.

-Trying to describe an extremely complex universe with clarifying laws is what physics is all about :D
+Trying to describe an extremely complex universe with clarifying laws is what physics is all about :)

 # Let's define some key terms